 I can slightly identify with them because I was separated from my parents to an extent.
 But the natives were taken from their environment and culture altogether.
 Their language and religion were taken from them.
-They were taken away long distances, and for years, forced to live together in residential buildings.
+They were taken away long distances, and forced to live together in residential buildings for years.
 Their opportunities to reconnect with their families at any time during those years were practically nil, from what I have heard.

 While I didn’t suffer racism or contempt for being backwards, I did suffer contempt from my fellow students, which certainly can be more difficult than the contempt of strangers, from whom respect is not always expected.

 The publicity on this issue turned out to be highly one-sided and negative.
 Native lawsuits claimed billions of dollars for horrible abuses by these schools and by the clergy involved.
 We would hear story after story in the media of great sorrow and suffering of the children in these residential institutions.
 Nevertheless, for the record and for some balance, I would like to declare some observations about how I saw these people where I was involved with them:

 I saw happy Indian kids at the Smith Jackson School and the McKay Residential.
 They were smiling, laughing, playing with us, involved in all the activities, and for the most part, received by us whites, more so than some other whites were.
 The natives were well dressed, groomed, and well fed (better than several of us).